 Key Lime Frozen Souffle is a sophisticated riff on Key Lime Pie.
-If you’re having a summer dinner party, this is the perfect dessert.
+If you’re having a summer dinner party, this frozen mousse is the perfect dessert.
 Make it ahead for easy entertaining.

 Oooo, Key Lime Frozen Souffle sounds fancy, doesn’t it?
 If it’s fancy it must be really hard to make.
 It must be a finicky and scary recipe if it’s a souffle, right?

 Nope.
 Do you know what a frozen souffle really is?
-It’s just a basic mousse recipe that you scoop into a souffle dish.
-Let it come over the top a bit with the aid of a “collar”, stick it in the freezer and, et voilà, you’ve got yourself an impressive dessert.
+It’s just a frozen mousse.
+Scoop it into a souffle dish, let it come over the top a bit with the aid of a “collar”, stick it in the freezer, et voilà, you’ve got yourself an impressive dessert.

 I know, I know.
-How can I casually say, “it’s just a basic mousse recipe…”?
+How can I casually say, “it’s just a frozen mousse…”?
 I mean, isn’t mousse hard to make?
 Again, nope.